AmiraGamal1/ADB/docs/Labs/Lab3.md

 1. Use the same database, table, and table data provided in the lab setup.

-2. Simulate the following crash recovery scenario:
+2. Simulate the following crash recovery scenario, take a screenshot of each transaction, and identify which one is Transaction 1, Transaction 2, and Transaction 3:

     a. **Transaction T1**: Begins before T2 and before the checkpoint, but remains uncommitted when the crash occurs.